 Or what I like to do is wait about 10 minutes, put a little bit on so it seeps into the crevices while still warm, then let them cool and add the rest.

-- What temperature should my milk be?
-Between 105-115 degrees for dry yeast is thought to be the correct temperature for proofing, according to Bob’s Red Mill.
+Between 105-115 degrees for dry yeast is thought to be the correct temperature for proofing, according to Bob's Red Mill.
+It should feel just warm to the touch.

-- Why are my cinnamon rolls are raw underneath but dark on top?
 This can be caused by an oven that is too hot, or a pan of cinnamon rolls that was cooked too close to the top of an oven.
 If your oven runs hot you can always add some tinfoil tented over the top if you notice them turning golden too quickly.
-Using an oven thermometer can give you most accurate temperature readings.

 More Winter Dessert Recipes